What are the chances of winning Wordle on the first guess? - NewsBreak

 (NEXSTAR) – You know those friends of yours?
 The ones who brag about their Wordle results on Twitter?
 They’re probably not giving you an accurate representation of the game’s difficulty.

 Wordle, the online game that tasks players with finding a hidden five-letter word in six guesses or fewer, has become a bona fide phenomenon among wordsmiths and puzzle afficionados worldwide.
-The game’s popularity skyrocketed even further over the last few weeks after Wordle creator Josh Wardle (yes, Wardle ) added a feature that allowed users to easily share their results via a color-coded grid, without giving away the answer.Former ‘Bachelorette’ contestant Clint Arlis dead at 34
+The game’s popularity skyrocketed even further over the last few weeks after Wordle creator Josh Wardle (yes, Wardle ) added a feature that allowed users to easily share their results via a color-coded grid, without giving away the answer.What is Wordle, and what do those colored boxes mean?

 Naturally, players have been posting their grids on social-media platforms like Twitter, using them to share their love of Wordle with the online community — and to lightly boast of their puzzle-solving prowess.